MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.EventHub/vTrue/New-AzureRmEventHubNamespaceAuthorizationRule.md

 # New-AzureRmEventHubNamespaceAuthorizationRule

 ## SYNOPSIS
-Creates a new authorization rule on the specified namespace.
+Creates an authorization rule on the specified namespace.

 ## SYNTAX